slchorne/Infoblox_atc_to_stash/README.md

 # Infoblox_atc_to_stash
-A customized logstash container to pull security domain matches from Infoblox ATC API
+A customized logstash container that pull security domain matches from Infoblox ATC API at a regular interval,then parse and split the events,befor sending them to a syslog server
 # Prerequises
 This setup has been tested on Ubuntu 16.04.1 LTS server + docker version 18.03.0
 # How to